Peter Gunn: Adaptations

 The series made the transition to other media.
 An original novel and a comic book adaptation were published by Dell Publishing in 1960.
 The novel, entitled Peter Gunn: Murder to a Jazz Beat, was written by Henry Kane.
-The 4-color comic book was Dell #1087, entitled "Peter Gunn", and had a photo cover with an introduction which said, "Pete tries to stop a postage stamp counterfeiter and gets a parcel of trouble - special delivery!"
+The comic book issue Four Color #1087 (published by Dell Comics), entitled "Peter Gunn," featured a photo cover that read, "Pete tries to stop a postage stamp counterfeiter, and gets a parcel of trouble – special delivery!"
 Lowell Toy Mfg. produced the "Peter Gunn Detective Game", a board game in 1960.

 A feature film, Gunn, was released by Paramount Pictures in 1967, scripted by Edwards and William Peter Blatty and directed by Edwards with Stevens reprising the title role.
 A long-gestating ABC 90-minute pilot, Peter Gunn, aired in April 1989 was written, produced, and directed by Edwards and starred Peter Strauss in the lead role, but the network failed to order a series despite strong ratings and reviews.

 In 2001, Edwards and his son, Geoffrey, joined with producers Jeffrey Tinnell and John Michaels and writer Norman Snider in developing an updated television series, The New Peter Gunn for Muse Entertainment in Canada.
 The project fell through when producers John Woo and David Permut began developing a big screen remake for Paramount with screenwriter W. Peter Iliff.
 Once Upon a Time in L.A. was pitched as a possible vehicle for John Travolta or Harrison Ford.
 Neither revival made it beyond the script stage.

 TNT announced a new series was in development in May 2013 from producers Steven Spielberg, Julie Andrews, Lou Pitt, Justin Falvey and Darryl Frank with writers Scott Rosenberg, Jeff Pinkner, Josh Appelbaum, and André Nemec.
 The proposed series was not picked up for the 2014–2015 season.

 In 2017, Paramount renewed its agreement with The Blake Edwards Estate with the intent of developing the property.